davidysoards/louisville-design-week/src/pages/speakers.md

       twitter: danbarczak
       facebook: dan.barczak
       instagram: danbarczak
     bio: '<p>Dan Barczak is co-owner and Chief Creative Officer of Hyperquake in Cincinnati, where he spends most of his time relentlessly pursuing ways to evolve and grow businesses on a human level, and help visionary leaders in the midst of a shift – whether they’re a startup or a global giant.
 He’s been obsessed with what a brand is and the impact it can have on people since he was a kid, and has been building them for the last 20 years, guided by the notion that the truth rises above everything.
-He’s a lifelong designer, loyal husband to his high school sweetheart, father of two amazing boys, and lives in Northern Kentucky where he grew up.
-Above all, Dan believes in making an honest living, and adding value to the world we get to be a part of.</p>'
+He’s a lifelong designer, loyal husband to his high school sweetheart, father of two amazing boys, and lives in Northern Kentucky where he grew up.</p><p>Above all, Dan believes in making an honest living, and adding value to the world we get to be a part of.</p>'

   - name: Ben Blount
     image: /images/headshot-ben-blount.jpg